-- 15.1 A full-time Employee is entitled to 20 days of annual leave per year of service that accrues progressively and accumulates from year to year.
+- 15.1 A full-time Employee accumulates four weeks of annual leave for each year of service that accrues progressively and accumulates from year to year.
 An Employee's payment while on annual leave is calculated on the basis of his or her Weekly Rate.
-A part-time Employee accrues annual leave on a pro rata basis. - 15.2 Annual leave that is accrued but not taken will be paid at the end of the period of engagement. - 15.3 The entitlements under this clause do not apply to any Casual Employee.
+A part-time Employee accrues annual leave on a pro rata basis. - 15.2 Annual leave that is accrued but not taken will be paid at the end of the period of engagement. - 15.3 The entitlements under this clause do not apply to any Casual Employee. - 15.4 Where an Employee works on Sundays and/or public holidays as part of their ordinary rostered hours of work, the Employee must be allowed additional annual leave as follows: